harvard-visionlab/decision-margin-consistency/README.md

 ## Contents

-This repository contains the data + anlayses for our [decision-margin-consistency paper](https://openreview.net/pdf?id=y2FPllMQVg) paper.
+This repository contains the analysis code for our [decision-margin-consistency paper](https://openreview.net/pdf?id=y2FPllMQVg) paper.
+Note that the behavioral data are downloaded from a url by the scripts (not stored directly in the repository).

 ## Usage